 If your website is clunky and doesn't work on mobile, redo it.
 If the navigation is confusing and visitors can't find your contact information quickly, it’s definitely time for a change.
 Your website should enhance your business, not detract from it.

 Refreshing your website is an opportunity to reinvent its appearance and improve its function.
-Is your site as search engine and user-friendly as it could be?
-Team up with a talented web designer, and create a plan.
-Just like we use blueprints, they'll wireframe your design and can help you optimize it to help lead new clients in, rather than have them bounce away.
+Is your site as a search engine and user-friendly as it could be?
+Team up with a talented web designer and create a plan.
+Just like we use blueprints, they'll wireframe your design and can help you optimize it to help bring in new clients rather than have them bounce away.

 Get your voice out there!
 Volunteer for panel discussions at interior design events.
 You'll build your authority and may even get some press coverage.